NumericalAnalysisFinalP/NonlinearSystem-Newton-s-method/README.md

-# Solve System of Equations Using Python
+# Solving Systems of Equations Using Python

 ### This is a group project for Math400 at San Francisco State University
 #### Authors: a group of Students in the class